 of the cities they're in.
 Other Asian cities have the same atmosphere, but

-actually being able to read all the signs is one thing
+actually being able to read many the signs is one thing

 special to Japan.
 The photo here is of the red light district called Nakasu,